Synechococcus: Phylogeny

+(gen. nov. means that the genus is newly created in 2020).

 Ecology and distribution

 Synechococcus has been observed to occur at concentrations ranging between a few cells to 106 cells per ml in virtually all regions of oceanic euphotic zone except in samples from the McMurdo Sound and Ross Ice Shelf in Antarctica.
 Cells are generally much more abundant in nutrient-rich environments than in the oligotrophic ocean and prefer the upper, well-lit portion of the euphotic zone.
 Synechococcus has also been observed to occur at high abundances in environments with low salinities and/or low temperatures.
 It is usually far outnumbered by Prochlorococcus in all environments where they co-occur.
 Exceptions to this rule are areas of permanently enriched nutrients such as upwelling areas and coastal watersheds.
 In the nutrient-depleted areas of the oceans, such as the central gyres, Synechococcus is apparently always present, although only at low concentrations, ranging from a few to 4×10³ cells per ml.
 Vertically Synechococcus is usually relatively equitably distributed throughout the mixed layer and exhibits an affinity for the higher-light areas.
 Below the mixed layer, cell concentrations rapidly decline.
 Vertical profiles are strongly influenced by hydrologic conditions and can be very variable both seasonally and spatially.
 Overall, Synechococcus abundance often parallels that of Prochlorococcus in the water column.
 In the Pacific high-nutrient, low-chlorophyll zone and in temperate open seas where stratification was recently established both profiles parallel each other and exhibit abundance maxima just about the subsurface chlorophyll maximum.